carlosandfound/Robot-Game-Simulator/project/iteration1/README.md

 ### Keyboard and Mouse Event Handling

 Events are handled inside the viewer, because this manages all aspects of the GUI.
-Look in graphics\_area\_viewer.cc to see the various events to be handled (e.g. OnKeyDown(), which handles the down arrow key).
+Look in graphics\_area\_viewer.cc to see the various events to be handled (e.g. <s>OnKeyDown()</s> **OnSpecialKeyDown()**, which handles the down arrow key).
 The name gives an indication of which event it is responding to.
 When that event occurs, this is the function that is called.
 You never see the call to this function, but know that it does happen.
 Currently, for the most part, events are handled by printing messages to a terminal, but they really come in handy when you want the user to interact with the graphics window.
 For example, you might want the functionality that wherever the user clicks the mouse, a robot is created at that position.

 The menu you see in the application with a reset and pause button was a custom menu made for this application.
 If you downloaded the nanogui examples, you saw how complex these menus can be.
 It is quite easy to add buttons with various functionality to the menu.
 Let's trace that process through the code ...